Chapter 5 (House of Cards): Plot

-Zoe (Kate Mara) tells Frank (Kevin Spacey) about job offers she is getting from different media outlets, including an online political publication called Slugline.
-She also talks about Hammerschmidt (Boris McGiver), who fired her from The Washington Herald, and all the press that both of them are getting after her firing.
+Zoe (Kate Mara) tells Frank (Kevin Spacey) about job offers she is getting from different media outlets, including an online publication called Slugline.
+She also talks about Hammerschmidt (Boris McGiver), who fired her from The Washington Herald, and all the press that both of them are getting as a result.
 Frank drops her phone into a glass of water to avoid any press leak of their conversation and buys her two phones: one for work and others for their conversations.
 When Frank returns to Claire (Robin Wright), she asks about Zoe.
 Frank says that she is a "mouthpiece and can be controlled."

 At Russo's (Corey Stoll) office, Christina (Kristen Connolly) packs her stuff and leaves, to his distress.
-Meanwhile, Frank has a heated conversation with Marty Spinella (Al Sapienza), the head lobbyist for the teacher's union, who is infuriated because Frank lied to him.
+Meanwhile, Frank has a heated conversation with Marty Spinella (Al Sapienza), the head lobbyist for the teachers' union, who is infuriated because Frank lied to him.
 Meanwhile, Zoe decides to take the job at Slugline.
 At the Democratic National Committee, Frank attends a meeting led by DNC chair Patricia Whittaker (Suzanne Savoy).

-A friend of Russo's, Paul Capra (Wass Stevens), comes into his office to ask him to stop the closure of the shipyard and save the 12,000 jobs it provides.
+A friend of Russo's, Paul Capra (Wass Stevens), comes to his office to ask him to stop the closure of the shipyard and save the 12,000 jobs it provides.
 Paul reminds him that his promise to keep the shipyard open was what got him elected in the first place.
-Peter cannot reveal that Frank forced him to refuse to give testimony against the closure at the hearing, and Paul leaves, angrily declaring that Peter isn't the person he used to be.
+Peter cannot reveal that Frank forced him to refuse to give testimony against the closure at the hearing.
+Paul leaves, angrily declaring that Peter isn't the person he used to be.

-Frank suspects that Martin is organizing a massive teacher's strike and he and Doug (Michael Kelly) think of a plan to stop him.
-He also reveals that he wants to make Russo Governor of Pennsylvania, but he has a bigger agenda behind this.
-After turning down Remy (Mahershala Ali), Claire is having doubts, because the gala is only raising half a million dollars.
-She calls Adam, who ignores the phone after seeing Claire's name.
+Frank suspects that Spinella is organizing a massive teachers' strike, and he and Doug (Michael Kelly) think of a plan to stop him.
+He also reveals that he wants Russo to run for governor of Pennsylvania, but he has a bigger agenda behind this.
+After turning down Remy (Mahershala Ali), Claire is having doubts because the gala is only raising half a million dollars.
+She calls Adam, who ignores the call.
 Moreover, Frank pledges to do all he can for Claire's gala and starts inviting every person he knows.
-Margaret Tilden (Kathleen Chalfant) fires Hammerschmidt in the wake of his profane outburst against Zoe and his going against her despite her warning.
+Margaret Tilden (Kathleen Chalfant) fires Hammerschmidt in the wake of his profane outburst against Zoe and his going against her despite Tilden's warning.